aksudogukan/aksudogukan.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I have joined Assoc.
-Prof. Ihsen Alouani's team as a Research Fellow at the Centre for Secure Information Technologies (CSIT) at Queen's University Belfast (QUB).
+I have joined the Centre for Secure Information Technologies (CSIT) at Queen's University Belfast (QUB) as a Research Fellow, where I will be working with Assoc.
+Prof. Ihsen Alouani's team on AI and cybersecurity projects.